 10. Scavenger Hunt

-This is a fun activity that involves members of a team looking for items you’ve hidden.
+This is a fun activity involving team members looking for items you’ve hidden.
 To play this game, create small teams and develop good scavenger hunt ideas or challenges.
 Players are to complete and find all hidden items as quickly as possible.
-The first team to find all items and complete all challenges wins the game.
+The first team to find all the items and complete all the challenges wins the game.

 11. Office Trivia

 This game involves dividing teammates of a workstation into a group of two.
-Then each group answers a list of questions pertaining to work or an exciting topic assigned to them.
+Then, each group answers a list of questions about work or an exciting topic assigned to them.
 The group with the most correct answers wins the game.
 This is a fun game that also incites good competitive spirit.

 12. Water Balloon Dodgeball

-Caption: The water balloon dodgeball game helps your team members stay fit, strategise, and work together to take down their competition.
+The water balloon dodgeball game helps your team members stay fit, strategize, and work together to defeat their competition.

 Water balloon dodgeball is a game that involves two teams and a large bucket of water balloons on each side of a rectangular field.
 The goal is for one team to eliminate the other using the water balloons under a time limit.

-In this activity, you can set up a long-term game or challenge that will span for months or even years.
-It could include a group chess tournament or a challenge on the first to lose the most weight in a year..
+In this activity, you can set up a long-term game or challenge for months or even years.
+It could include a group chess tournament or a challenge on the first to lose the most weight in a year.

 14. Laser Tag

-Caption: Laser tag helps your team members get better at creating strategies and improving their motor skills, all the while staying fit and healthy.
+Laser tag helps your team members get better at creating strategies and improving their motor skills while staying fit and healthy.

-To play laser tag, members of a team engage in a competitive game battle mode like a deathmatch or a capture-the-flag game.
-Each player is equipped with a weapon and sensor that represents their life in battle.
+To play laser tag, team members engage in a competitive battle mode like a deathmatch or a capture-the-flag game.
+Each player has a weapon and sensor that represents their life in battle.

 Players attempt to hit the sensors of the enemy team to “kill” them.
 Depending on the game, the team to accomplish the goal wins.